-AREAS OF STUDY SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION Intelligent Robotics 2 2 1 Spring Lecture on intelligence of autonomous robot, especially on learning method and emergence of robot behaviors.
-Behavior based AI systems are also discussed.
-STEMS Intelligent Systems 2 2 1 Spring Knowledge representation, reasoning, machine learning, design and development of intelligent systems.
-INTELLIGENT SYSTEMS SPECIAL Mathematical Modeling 2 2 1 Fall Lecture on mathematical statistics, computational statistics, data science, bio science and human behavior modeling.
-INTELL Data Mining Theory 2 2 1 Fall Description: Web inspired research involving search, models of search, retrieval and data mining, algorithm design and analysis.
-IVE Complex Systems Engineering 2 2 1 Spring Lecture on evolutionary computation, neural networks, & other soft-computing methods.
+AREAS OF STUDY SUBJECT SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION STEMS Mathematical Modeling 2 2 1 Fall Lecture on mathematical statistics, computational statistics, data science, bio science and human behavior modeling.
+INTELLIGENT SYSTEMS SPECIAL Data Mining Theory 2 2 1 Spring Description: Web inspired research involving search, models of search, retrieval and data mining, algorithm design and analysis.
+INTELLI Complex Systems Engineering 2 2 1 Spring Lecture on evolutionary computation, neural networks, & other soft-computing methods.
 Design and development of the complex systems are also discussed.
-ELECTIVE Scientific Ethics 1 1 1 Spring The purpose of scientific ethics is to engage students in reading about, considering, and discussing the responsible conduct of science.
-COMMON COMMON COMMON COMMON COMMON COMMON COMMON Overview of Special Program for Engineering 2 2 1 In this lecture, the special program foreign students are introduced to life & study in Japan.
+NE Scientific Ethics 1 1 1 Spring The purpose of scientific ethics is to engage students in reading about, considering, and discussing the responsible conduct of science.
+ELECTIVE Overview of Special Program for Engineering 2 2 1 In this lecture, the special program foreign students are introduced to life & study in Japan.
 There are various aspects that they have to learn about Japan.
 The difference in cultures and understanding of the environment, people and rules are the main aim of this lecture where they came to study and learn more.
 Also, comparison study between Japan and other countries, are an important matter to ease the life & study in Japan for foreign students.
-Special Lecture on Information Engineering I-IV 1 Inte nsive (ourse Special lecture on selected topics in particular fields of information engineering.
-Special Lecture on Information Engineering V-VI 2 500130 Special lecture on selected topics in particular fields of information engineering.
+Special Lecture on Information Engineering I-IV 1 Into ntensive Course Special lecture on selected topics in particular fields of information engineering.
+Special Lecture on Information Engineering V-VI 2 intensive G Special lecture on selected topics in particular fields of information engineering.